 Dual Master’s Degree Program

-Students may pursue a Master's in Learning Design and Technology and a second master's concurrently in Library and Information Science.
+Students may pursue a master’s degree in Learning Design and Technology and a second master’s degree concurrently in Library and Information Science.
 Students enrolled in either program may apply for admission in the other degree program.
-The dual master's option allows sharing of many elective courses.
+The dual master’s option allows sharing of many elective courses.
 For more information, contact an advisor in LTEC or LIS.

 Doctor of Philosophy (PhD) in Learning Design and Technology